auto folder create bash script

 This is a label in a batch file.
 Labels are used as jump points for the

-is the name of the label here.
-You can jump to it usinggoto ar
+:aris the name of the label here.
+You can jump to it usinggoto ar.

 -